newrelic-experimental/newrelic-social-listening-service-nodejs/README.md

 ## Testing

 In order to run test simply run `npm test`
- - it will run unit test as well as the app integration tests
+ - it will run `unit` test as well as `integration` tests
  - it will log all the test results to the console
- - it will display test coverage report after all tests are run
+ - it will display test `coverage report` after all tests are run
  - it uses `jest`

 `E2E` tests are not included in this version yet.